 Chicago Children's Museum, Children's museum at Navy Pier, Chicago, United States.

-The Chicago Children's Museum at Navy Pier offers multiple floors filled with hands-on exhibits exploring art, science, construction, and water play for young visitors.
-The spaces are designed so children of different ages can explore and learn on their own.
+The Chicago Children's Museum is a multi-floor children's museum located at Navy Pier in Chicago, Illinois, with hands-on exhibits covering art, science, construction, and water play.
+Each area is set up so that children of different ages can explore at their own pace without adult direction.

 The community of curious travelers